ccbrown/api-fu/README.md

 ## Versioning and Compatibility Guarantees

 This library is not versioned.
-However, one guarantee is made: Any backwards-incompatible changes made will break your build at compile-time.
+However, one guarantee is made: Unless otherwise noted, backwards-incompatible changes made will break your build at compile-time.
 If your application compiles after updating API-fu, you're good to go.